 There’s a better solution: Build out an automated email follow-up campaign that speaks directly to this objection.
 Any time you encounter this problem, you can send that prospect information that seems designed just for them.
 A multi-month educational campaign may reduce their content anxiety and nurture them toward a sale.
 Yes, it’s work up front, but once finished, this campaign will work for you always.

 Action item: Look at the most common objections from your prospects, and think about which can be turned around with helpful education and automated follow-up.
 Where in your sales funnel are you dismissing prospects too quickly?

 Are you following up as much as you should be?
-Probably not, says the Business News Daily:
+Probably not, says Sales Handy:

 That's a lot of follow-up fails.
 The challenge is easy to understand: Do I call new leads, or follow up with an old one for the sixth time?
 Persistence can feel like a waste of time, but the numbers prove otherwise.

 But there’s a better solution: Small businesses may find help lies in a marketing automation funnel.
 Instead of an either/or game, automation software offers a both/and game.
-All your prospects get consistent and friendly emails and contacts at all stages, so you can save your personal attention for the day's hottest leads.
+All your prospects get consistent and friendly emails and contacts at all stages of the sales funnel, so you can save your personal attention for the day's hottest leads.

 Action item: Analyze your last 20 leads and count how many times, on average, you contacted a prospect.
 If you see follow-up fails, a marketing automation funnel can help.

 Did you know that new leads are nine times more likely to convert if you follow up within the first five minutes after they express interest?
 Wait 30+ minutes, and your lead is 21 times less likely to turn into a sale.